Breathlessness vs. Oxygen Saturation With COPD: Understanding the Difference

 Being hypoxic or having hypoxemia

 Hypoxemia means there is a low level of oxygen in the blood.
-Being hypoxic means that not enough oxygen is getting to your body's cells.3 You can test for these conditions by measuring your oxygen saturation level.
-There are two ways to measure it:
+Being hypoxic means that not enough oxygen is getting to your body's cells.
+You can test for these conditions by measuring your oxygen saturation level.
+There are 2 ways to measure it:2,3

 Short of breath, but not hypoxic

 How is this possible?
 I've often seen this question, or related comment, in our community, "How can I be so short of breath, while my oxygen levels are still normal?"
 Understanding the answer to that is essential in knowing how to proceed.
-Even if you're extremely breathless, but your oxygen saturation levels remain in a healthy range, then supplemental oxygen is not the answer.1
+Even if you're extremely breathless, but your oxygen saturation levels remain in a healthy range, then supplemental oxygen may not be the answer.

-• Position yourself to breathe easier.
-Leaning forward or bending over helps drop your abdomen away from your lungs, making breathing easier.
-Lean your arms on your knees or on some stationary object like the wall or a counter.
+- Position yourself to breathe easier.
+Leaning forward or bending over helps create space for your diaphragm, making breathing easier.
+Lean your arms on your knees or an object like a wall or a counter.
 (I remember often seeing my dad doing this, especially after a severe coughing spell.)

-Pulmonary rehab can be beneficial in teaching you how to avoid and/or deal with this symptom.
+Pulmonary rehab can help teach you how to avoid and/or deal with this symptom.
 In addition, a rescue, or quick-relief, inhaler is sometimes helpful.
 Talk with your doctor about these options, if you haven't already.

 Hypoxic, but not short of breath

 It might be hard to understand how your oxygen could be low if you are not feeling at all breathless.
-But here's the deal--having a low oxygen saturation level is not healthy!
+But here's the deal – having a low oxygen saturation level is not healthy!
 And it should not be ignored.
-Whether your low oxygen levels are measured by a blood test done by a health professional or by a pulse oximeter, pay attention.1
+Whether your low oxygen levels are measured by a blood test done by a health professional or by a pulse oximeter, pay attention.4

-Even an oxygen level just slightly lower than 90% can be serious.
-It means your blood and tissues are not getting the oxygen they need to survive, and it needs to be addressed right away.
+Even an oxygen level just slightly lower than 90 percent can be serious.
+It means your blood and tissues are not getting the oxygen they need to survive, and it needs to be addressed right away.3,4

-The answer to hypoxia is supplemental oxygen.1 How much and how often you need it is a decision to be made in concert with your health care team.
-They can also help you with a plan for how often to measure your oxygen levels with a home pulse oximeter.
+The answer to hypoxia is supplemental oxygen.
+How much and how often you need it is a decision to be made in concert with your healthcare team.
+They can also help you with a plan for how often to measure your oxygen levels with a home pulse oximeter.3

 When you have COPD, shortness of breath (and other symptoms, such as coughing) are an important measure of your current health status.
 However, knowing your saturation level is also important.
 And, unfortunately, it is entirely possible to be short of breath, but have healthy oxygen saturation.
 It is also possible to have unhealthy oxygen saturation levels, without any noticeable symptoms, at least initially.